-Saturn Managing Director Ian Bamborough said: "Extensional drilling is successfully showing the pattern and opportunity on this sizeable corridor.
-We look forward to receiving and reporting on the next batch of assays from the 30 additional holes completed to date in this area."
+"We look forward to reporting on the next batch of assays from the 45 additional holes completed to date in this area."

 This announcement has been approved for release by the Saturn Metals Limited Board of Directors.

 IAN BAMBOROUGH Managing Director